Subaru-PFS/doc/development-management/ticketing-jira.rst

-PFS project, such as ICS for instrument control, DRP for pipeline, etc., all of these software packages are working on the same hardware which introduces many relationships in various level coordination among packages like from definitions and coordinations on sequence of PFS survey operation in quite high level, down to database for storing and recording instrument and/or survey operation, or instrument configurations' management and its handling with unified routine for loading.
+PFS project, such as ICS for instrument control, DRP for pipeline, etc., all of these software packages are working on the same hardware which introduces many relationships in various level coordination among packages like from definitions and coordination on sequence of PFS survey operation in quite high level, down to database for storing and recording instrument and/or survey operation, or instrument configurations' management and its handling with unified routine for loading.
 On this point of view, smoothly integrated